 Genomic epidemiology for surveillance and control of poverty-related and emerging and re-emerging infections in sub-Saharan Africa

-The GenEpi Network is a collaboration between the Global Health EDCTP3 Joint Undertaking (EDCTP3) and the Bill & Melinda Gates Foundation (BMGF), consisting of five genomic epidemiology projects funded through the topic GH-EDCTP3-2022-CALL1-01-03.
+The GenEpi Network is a collaboration between the Global Health EDCTP3 Joint Undertaking (EDCTP3) and the Bill & Melinda Gates Foundation (BMGF).
+The network consists of ten genomic epidemiology projects supported by these two funders which are described below in more detail.
+Cross-project collaboration is implemented via working groups which were initiated in 2024.
 This powerful new partnership aims to leverage the genomic sequencing capacity being built in Africa to support epidemiology and surveillance of endemic and epidemic pathogens.

 Specifically, the GenEpi Network seeks to: